William Forester (1690–1758)

 William Forester (1690 – 12 November 1758), of Dothill in Wellington, Shropshire was an English landowner and Whig politician who sat in the House of Commons in three Parliaments between 1715 and 1758.

 Early life

-Forester was the son of Sir William Forester of Dothill Park, Shropshire and his wife Lady Margaret Cecil, daughter of James Cecil, 3rd Earl of Salisbury.
+Forester was the son of Sir William Forester of Dothill Park, Shropshire and his wife, Lady Mary, daughter of James Cecil, 3rd Earl of Salisbury.
 He married Catherine Brooke, the daughter and heiress of William Brooke of Clerkenwell in 1714.
 The family had a significant political interest at Wenlock and members of the family represented the borough in Parliament over several centuries.
 Forester inherited the interest on the death of his father in 1718.